A popular dressing called “Asian” or “Japanese” is assumed to be made of soy sauce and toasted sesame oil, and maybe with rice vinegar.

 The Secret Ingredient For Asian Sesame Dressing

-Not only for the dressing, but you can also add it for soup, stir-fry, and stuffing for dumplings.
+This is the must-item when you often cook Asian dishes at home since it is used not only for making this dressing, but you can also make for soup, stir-frying, and stuffing for dumplings.

 - Sweet sauteed onion